danielpmadden/ai-osi-stack/docs/regulatory/FAQs_for_Regulators_and_Investors.md

 10. **Q: What evidence supports disclosure readiness?**
     **A:** Disclosure playbook, safe harbor language samples, and controls catalog references.
 11. **Q: How is materiality assessed for AI incidents?**
-    **A:** Using qualitative and quantitative factors in the SEC Disclosure Playbook within a 72-hour timeline.
+    **A:** Using qualitative and quantitative factors in the Public Risk Disclosure Playbook within a 72-hour timeline.
 12. **Q: Who decides whether to file an 8-K?**
     **A:** The CRO and Board Chair, informed by ARC recommendations and counsel review.
 13. **Q: What safeguards exist against shadow AI?**
     **A:** Policy statements, training, and monitoring described in the third-party oversight and risk register documents.
 14. **Q: How are directors educated on AI governance?**
-    **A:** Through the training agenda and Nasdaq alignment syllabus referencing core documents.
+    **A:** Through the training agenda and listed governance alignment syllabus referencing core documents.
 15. **Q: Where are incident response steps documented?**
     **A:** In the Incident Response and Materiality Guide, including board update templates.
 16. **Q: How are civic responsibilities addressed?**